Here are the main triangle formulas: area, perimeter, height, inradius, circumradius, and formulas for equilateral, isosceles and right triangles.

 where,

-4. through two sides and the included angle:
+4. From two sides and the included angle:

 $$S= \frac{ab\;\textrm{sin}\,\gamma }{2} = \frac{bc\;\textrm{sin}\,\alpha }{2} = \frac{ac\;\textrm{sin}\,\beta }{2}$$